OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Expansions/Using-the-ADC-Expansion.md

 ## Using the ADC Expansion {#using-adc-expansion}

-// intro to the ADC Expansion, something like:
 The ADC (Analog-to-Digital Converter) Expansion allows the user to read and interpret analog voltage, effectively giving the Omega analog inputs.
 The Expansion has 4 input channels, each with a resolution of 16 bits and a maximum of 860 samples per second.

 With the ADC Expansion, a whole world of analog sensors is now open to you and your Omega projects.